 This is part of a long-term commitment to develop outstanding Syracuse leaders for future generations of our students.
 With the strength of highly effective leaders in our schools, our students will have the greatest opportunity for success.

-You are invited to apply for the 2019-2020 SALA (Syracuse Aspiring Leaders Academy) Cohort 7.
-If you would like to learn more about SALA, please call 315-399-3663or email email@example.com.
+You are invited to apply for the 2022-2023 SALA (Syracuse Aspiring Leaders Academy) Cohort 8.
+If you would like to learn more about SALA, please email Jeannie Aversa at email@example.com.

 Although this leadership development program is strongly encouraged, it does not ensure promotions.

-SALA will be held on the following dates and applicants should plan to attend all sessions if applying:
+SALA will be held 9:00 AM - 4:00 PM on Saturdays from October 2022 to May 2023 and applicants should plan to attend all sessions if applying.

 "The most important thing that I learned about leading is that every decision must be rooted in your core beliefs.
 If we are leading from our core beliefs and making decisions around those beliefs, we are bound to be successful and do what is right for our students and staff."
 Melissa Tooley